Appointments

 • Make it more convenient for you to travel to out-of-hours appointments.
 These appointments are being planned and delivered locally, so it is likely they will available closer to your home.

-From Saturday 1 October 2022, out-of-hours appointments will be available from 6.30pm to 8pm on weekdays, and from 9am to 5pm on Saturdays.
+Out-of-hours appointments will be available from 6.30pm to 8pm on weekdays, and from 9am to 5pm on Saturdays.

 When we asked local people what you wanted from these appointments you told us you would like appointments outside the working hours 8:00 -18:30 and that it would be great to have access to extra Healthcare professionals including GPs, Nurses, Health Care Assistants, Clinical Pharmacists, Physician Associates and Physiotherapists.
 These appointments will be available to help address the demand for same day appointments.
 In response we have listened to and actioned your requests.